Nathan-Wrpt/Movie-recommendation-algorithm-TPS/README.md

 | `50` | 78.202s
 | `100` | 253.987s
 | `150` | 469.266s
-| `ALL` | 4410.273s
+| `17652 (ALL)` | 4410.273s

 <br />

+ FYI :
+- average number of ratings given by users : 208.25

+- Time taken to deserialize a downloaded/created updated graph instead of generating it each time we use the program : 6.658463s

 > [Click here to see what the ratings considered mean](#ratings-considered-explanation)

-graphWHOLEBDD.bin is the serialized version of the update graph with all the ratings considered.
-It means that to get a recommendation, it just takes 6.658463s (time to deserialize the graph) instead of ~4410s
+graphWHOLEBDD.bin is the serialized version of the updated graph with all the ratings considered.
+It means that to get a recommendation, it just takes 6.6s (time to deserialize the graph) instead of ~4410s

 ## 🎥 Video Tutorial